Cover photo by Gerhard Diedericks.

 Length up to 50mm; Wingspan attains 93mm.

-Most resembles Tramea limbata (Ferruginous Glider).
+The Keyhole Glider most resembles Tramea limbata (Ferruginous Glider).
 That species is similar in both size and shape but has narrower, darker markings at the base of the hind wings and a dark brown face.
 Tramea basilaris has a red face with a variable amount of yellow.

 Click here for more details on identification of the Keyhole Glider.